anees-r/anees-r/README.md

 - 👋 Hi, I’m @anees-r
 - 💻 I'm currently working as a Junior Software Engineer @ NAYAtel
-- 👀 I’m interested in React JS, Flutter, Laravel, Java and Python
+- 👀 I’m interested in Web Developent
-- 🌱 I’m currently learning React and JS
+- 🌱 I’m currently working on ReactJs, NextJs, ExpressJs, Oracle and PostgreSQL
 - 📫 Reach me at anees.dev2002@gmail.com
-- ⚡ Fun fact: I'm a passionate digital artist, with infinte amount for all expressions of art.
+- ⚡ Fun fact: I'm a passionate digital artist, with infinte love for all expressions of art.
 - 📖 Education: I'm a Bachelors of Software Engineering from COMSATS University Islamabad, Pakistan.

 <!---